How to clean vomit off your couch

 Mix Homemade solvent

 Next, using a dry-cleaning solvent is the best option, however, this may not be something you keep handy.
 Instead, you can use a combination of 750ml of cool water, 125ml of white vinegar and 1 tablespoon of any mild dish-washing liquid.
-Mix these ingredients and apply it to the area with a clean non-abrasive sponge and blot the area once again.
+Mix these ingredients and apply the solvent to the area with a clean non-abrasive sponge and blot the area once again.

 Drying the area

 Once the solvent is added and any excess liquid has been removed by blotting the area, its important to apply cool water to rinse the area.
 Be careful not to use too much water as its imperative to avoid water stains or mildew.
-However, drying this area is even more important.
+However, drying this area thoroughly is even more important.
 If you have a portable steam cleaner, use this on the area to avoid unnecessary remaining water on your fabric couch.